- Software designed for Google review automation – Choose this option if you’re happy to spend money and save the most time.

-If you’re here, then you know that Google Reviews are important for your online reputation / social proofing campaign.
-You’ve also probably already realized that requesting reviews is time-consuming and at worse can detract away from running your business.
-So instead of labouriously chasing reviews, what can you do?
+If you’re here, you know that Google Reviews are essential for growing your business.
+This is often called “improving your online reputation / social proofing”.
+You will also know that asking for reviews is time-consuming and can detract from running your business.
+So instead of chasing reviews, what can you do?
 The answer is automation – let’s get started.

 What is an automated google review request system?

 An automated Google review request system is typically online software.

 The system requests customers to leave a review on your Google Business listing.
 The software sends the requests by email or text and includes a direct link to the business’s Google review page.
 The goal is to improve your online reputation, search ranking, and sales!